gobbledygook88/gobbledygook88.github.io/app/_walks/2024-07-28-south-downs-way.md

       images:
       - url: walks/2024-07-28-south-downs-way/day-5-tent.jpg
         alt: Housedean Farm campsite
+    - title: A foggy morning (Day 6)
+      latitude: 50.85159310225265
+      longitude: -0.049652620845018244
+      text: The climb out of Housedean Farm was pretty tough on this day.
+The early morning fog and dew meant the air was very humid.
+Lots of sheep and cows will be grazing on the paths.
+On a nice day, the views will be really nice.
+The path here was relatively easy to follow; right on top of the ridge.
+      images:
+      - url: walks/2024-07-28-south-downs-way/day-6-morning.jpg
+        alt: A cloudy, foggy morning
+    - title: The Greenwich Meridian
+      latitude: 50.833328130304146
+      longitude: -0.0015809041085970235
+      text: Within a crop field, and easy to walk straight past, is a fingerpost marking the Greenwich Meridian.
+      images:
+      - url: walks/2024-07-28-south-downs-way/day-6-greenwich-meridian.jpg
+        alt: Fingerpost for Greenwich Meridian
+    - title: YHA South Downs
+      latitude: 50.83193639320069
+      longitude: 0.03387098416686652
+      text: YHA South Downs is a highly recommended half way point for the day.
+They serve a great breakfast bap and was much needed before today's big climb.
+The climb is pretty tough all the way up but has great views looking back on Southease.
+      images:
+      - url: walks/2024-07-28-south-downs-way/day-6-yha-south-downs.jpg
+        alt: Lunch at YHA South Downs
+      - url: walks/2024-07-28-south-downs-way/day-6-southease-bridge.jpg
+        alt: Bridge over the A26 dual carriageway
+      - url: walks/2024-07-28-south-downs-way/day-6-southease.jpg
+        alt: Views looking back over Southease
+        flex: auto
+    - title: Firle Beacon
+      latitude: 50.8337274046537
+      longitude: 0.10752073596881512
+      text: The rest of the trail down to Alfriston is across gentle rolling hills.
+At some point, Firle Beacon trig point offers a lovely view over Charleston.
+It can get windy up there.
+      images:
+      - url: walks/2024-07-28-south-downs-way/day-6-trig-point.jpg
+        alt: Trig point
+    - title: Alfriston (end of Day 6)
+      latitude: 50.80419153058033
+      longitude: 0.14681052514811832
+      text: The walk into Alfriston village is delightful.
+Definitely stop by Alfriston Village Store, a small shop with a deli round the back.
+They make great pasties, sausage rolls and quiches.
+Stock up before heading over to the campsite just outside the village.
+Alfriston Camping Park is a pleasant place.
+Located down a dirt road, it wasn't hard to find.
+Once past the gates, find a good spot to pitch a tent.
+Most car campers will take up the middle flatter section.
+If it looks a little too crowded then try up the small hill along the tree line.
+Eventually, a few people will drive quad-bikes around asking for payment or online reservation name.
+The process was simple and they helpfully pointed out the facilities too.
+If you aren't too tired, I'd recommend taking a shower before heading back into Alfriston for some dinner; there are plenty of pubs to choose from.
+      images:
+      - url: walks/2024-07-28-south-downs-way/day-6-alfriston-camping-park.jpg
+        alt: Alfriston Camping Park
 ---

 The South Downs Way was my first thru-hike, and even my first ever experience at camping too.
 I first came across it when walking Ditchling Beacons and Seven Sisters.
 There were sign posts dotted around and it stuck with me ever since.
 It was a toss up between this and the North Downs Way, which I have actually walked more of, but the South Downs seemed a little more appealing.